xpipe-io/xpipe/SECURITY.md

 ### The purpose of shell scripts

-Whenever you open a remote connection in a terminal from X-Pipe, you will notice that your terminal shows the name of a script located in your temp directory in the title bar to indicate that you're currently executing it.
+Whenever you open a remote connection in a terminal from XPipe, you will notice that your terminal shows the name of a script located in your temp directory in the title bar to indicate that you're currently executing it.
 The naming scheme of these scripts is usually something like `xpipe/exec-<id>.(bat|sh|ps1)` This is intended as these scripts contain all commands that are required